GRsoldier7/Sunday_School_Transformation/README.md

    - Ensure that Pillow is correctly installed
    - Verify that the required fonts are available on your system
    - Check that the output directories are writable

+4. **Google Docs API Issues**:
+   - Ensure that the Google Docs API is enabled in the Google Cloud Console
+   - Verify that the service account has permission to create and edit documents
+   - Check that the required scopes are included in the credentials

 ## Contributing